Wondering how PoW and PoS are different from each other? Here you will find the detailed comparison between PoW and PoS i.e. PoW vs PoS.

 Want to learn all the fundamentals of Blockchain?
 Enroll Enroll in Certified Enterprise Blockchain Professional (CEBP) course now!

-Subsequently, the PoW vs PoS debate has also garnered substantial attention in recent times with emphasis on finding out a suitable consensus mechanism.
+Subsequently, the Proof of Work vs Proof of Stake debate has also garnered substantial attention in recent times with emphasis on finding out a suitable consensus mechanism.
 The following discussion helps you understand Proof of Stake and Proof of Work, the two commonly implemented consensus algorithms.
 Most important of all, you can find a detailed overview of the differences between PoW and PoS algorithms.

 Need for Consensus Algorithms